liamchambers9/liamchambers9.github.io/about.md

 title: About Me
 ---

 Our reliance on technology almost as a 'fifth limb' presents incredible opprotunities and on the other side of the coin, unique vulnerabilities.
 The intricate dance of safeguarding modern businesses, tools, machines and life as we know is a facinating challenge I'm driven to meet.
-Currently, I'm a senior pursuing a Bachelors degree in Cybersecurity at Eastern Michigan University while gaining experience as a Security Engineer Intern at Workiva.
+Currently, I'm a senior pursuing a bachelors degree at Eastern Michigan University while gaining experience as a Security Engineer Intern at Workiva.

 <img src="/assets/liamrooftop.jpeg" alt="A photo of Liam Chambers" class="about-image">